ChloeSunshine/cs50-nix/README.md

 You will need an editor.
 You can use VSCode as they did in the video.
 I'm using zed because it has a vim mode, and I like neovim.

-I'm currently going through the course with [this](https://www.youtube.com/watch?v=gmuTjeQUbTM) shell, and will update it further if any issues occur.
+I'm currently going through [this](https://www.youtube.com/watch?v=gmuTjeQUbTM) course with this shell, and will update it further if any issues occur.
 I followed this course.
 Happy learning!

 ## License